Monday, April 13, 2015

 Tiger Road

-Tiger Road was released in 1989 by US Gold but I always felt it didn't do justice to the awesome original.
-From the very beginning, you're thrown into an instant hack & slash action scene battling a constant hoard of stupid bad guys so pick up your axe and thrash your way to victory!
-However, I felt I was too harsh so played it again.
+Tiger Road was released in 1989 by US Gold, but I felt it didn't do justice to the awesome original, so I thought I'd give it another go.
+From the very beginning, you're thrown into an instant hack & slash scene battling a constant horde of stupid bad guys, so pick up your axe and thrash your way to victory.

-Well, that's easier said than done because the enemies won't give you a moment's rest and the larger baddies are a pain in the rear end - so difficult to kill these guys!
-Which is made worse by little visual feedback to help show if you're doing anything correctly or not.
-Argh, sometimes it feels like I'm hitting away at thin air...
+Well, that's easier said than done because the enemies won't give you a moment's rest, and the larger baddies are a pain in the rear end - so difficult to kill those guys!
+Which is made worse by little visual feedback to help show if you're doing any damage.
+Argh, sometimes it feels like I'm hitting at thin air!

-Overall, a pretty good conversion in terms of how it looks and sounds, but the gameplay is blummin' brilliant.
+Overall, this is a good conversion in terms of how it looks and sounds, but the gameplay is better.
 And that's all that matters.
-So pick up your joystick and have some fun hacking away at the bad guys.
+So pick up your joystick and hack away at the bad guys.
 Highly recommended.

 Saturday, April 11, 2015